bjellesma/BillJellesmaCoding/blog/20250328_streamlit_react.md

   },
 ```

-So `streamlit_component_lib` is one of the dependencies and this is at the heart of our application that will help serve the frontend react app that we're creating.
+Notice how `streamlit_component_lib` is one of the dependencies.
+This is at the heart of our application component that will help serve the frontend react app that we're creating and even connect it back to our streamlit app.

 You'll also want to update the scripts section.
 These scripts will provide the npm commands that we'll use to develop the component